manimino/cyborg-wordle/README.md

 ### AI Details

 Wordle is a solved game in both easy and hard modes.
 There exists a tree of guesses that will always win the game.
-However, following the same decision tree every game isn't much fun.
+But following the same decision tree every game isn't much fun.
+And writing an AI that can play from any game state is more interesting too.

 Thus, this implementation is a 'cyborg' game, where a human plays with optional computer assistance.
 Learning from Wordly is a great way to train your Wordle skills.